xaukael/macro-grid/README.md

 Ctrl+RightClick a macro to remove it.

-Ctrl+Shift+RightClick a macro to delete it.
+Shift+RightClick a macro to delete it.

 The position of the grid can be customized in the module settings.